attakdefand/DEX-OS-V2/README.md

   - Obtain approvals from users in `REQUIRED_APPROVERS`.
 - The workflow `.github/workflows/change-control.yml` enforces approvals and signature verification before merge.

-## Afterâ€‘Deploy Gate â€” Quick Start
+## After-Deploy Gate - Quick Start

 - The `Deploy` workflow (`.github/workflows/deploy.yml`) runs on push to `main` and `workflow_dispatch`.
 - It generates `after_deploy_approval.json`, signs it keylessly (OIDC), and uploads the artifact.